TheBaljitSingh/weather-condition-checker-project/README.md

 # weather-project

-This is simple Weather Condition checker web app with node js framework with the help of API
+This is simple Weather Condition checker web app including node js framework with the help of API

 # Demo